 We really like the concept of jobs-to-be-done that Clayton Christensen popularized.
 You can watch him explaining the concept in the video below.

-Understand what are the pains, these are risks, obstacles and things that the customer wants to avoid whilst trying to get a job done.
+These are risks, obstacles and things that the customer wants to avoid while trying to get a job done.

-Understand what are the gains what are the things the customer hopes to achieve or the benefits that they seek.
+These are the things the customer hopes to achieve.
 As a rule of thumb, keep interviewing people until you have found 10–20 people who are experiencing the same problem.
-Then you must decide if it’s worth solving for.
+Then decide if it’s a problem you want to solve.